movalex/BMD_requests/README.md

     - Underlays are drawn inconsistently.
 With minimum scale they are represented as outlines.
 They should be filled instead. https://cl.ly/2900fe6495f4

 3. Too much unused space:
-    - Keyframes view as a screaming example: https://cl.ly/62fc6277d620
+    - Keyframes view as an example: https://cl.ly/62fc6277d620
         * line space too wide
         * nodes list column is also too wide